TrialAndErrorAI/.github/profile/README.md

-# Trial and Error Inc 🚀
+# Trial and Error Inc 🧪⚡

-**We ship what doesn't exist.**
+**Building the AI-native future where humans and machines collaborate seamlessly.**

 ---

-## Who We Are
+## We Are an AI Lab

-Boston-based builders solving real problems with code.
-When npm packages return 404, we don't complain - we build.
+Boston-based AI research and product laboratory.
+Founded November 2022 with a simple thesis: AI will transform every slice of human experience.
+We're not waiting for that future - we're building it.

-Founded by engineers who got tired of waiting for "official" solutions that never work.
+What started as frustration with broken tools became a mission to reimagine how AI integrates into daily life.
+From architecture to voice, from automation to creation - we're systematically rebuilding the stack.

 ## What We Build